DETAILED ACTION

 Thus, the additional claim elements are not indicative of integration into a practical application, because the claims do not involve improvements to the functioning of a computer, or to any other technology or technical field (MPEP 2106.05(a)), the claims do not apply or use the abstract idea to effect a particular treatment or prophylaxis for a disease or medical condition (Vanda Memo), the claims do not apply the abstract idea with, or by use of, a particular machine (MPEP 2106.05(b)), the claims do not effect a transformation or reduction of a particular article to a different state or thing (MPEP 2106.05(c)), and the claims do not apply or use the abstract idea in some other meaningful way beyond generally linking the use of the abstract idea to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception (MPEP 2106.05(e) and Vanda Memo).
 Therefore, the claims do not, for example, purport to improve the functioning of a computer.
 Nor do they effect an improvement in any other technology or technical field.
 Accordingly, the additional elements do not impose any meaningful limits on practicing the abstract idea and the claims are directed to an abstract idea.

-7. The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, as discussed above with respect to integration of the abstract idea into a practical application, the additional element(s) of: “a processor in communication with a memory”, “by the processor”, “North American Classification System (NAICS)”, “a NAICS database”, “to a model”, “from the model”, “applying a term frequency-inverse document frequency algorithm”, “training, using a tree-based gradient boosting algorithm, a set of binary classifiers”, “the binary classifiers”, “wherein training comprises: training each of the binary classifiers”, “to a one-versus-rest model and the set of binary classifiers”, “a client device”, “a user interface of the client device”, “a map”, “the map”, “a computing system”, “a processing server”, “the processing server”, “a non-transitory computer readable storage medium, with a processor in communication with a memory through a bus, having data stored therein representing a software executable by a computer, the software comprising instructions that, when executed, cause the computer to perform:” – see claims 1, 8, 15 at best add the words “apply it” to the judicial exception.
-Therefore, mere instructions to apply the judicial exception cannot provide the inventive concept at Step 2B.
+6. The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, as discussed above with respect to integration of the abstract idea into a practical application, the additional element(s) of: “a processor in communication with a memory”, “from a plurality of databases”, “by the processor”, “using a plurality of format-specific feature extraction components, wherein each format-specific feature extraction component is configured to”, “of a corresponding one of the plurality of databases”, “North American Industry Classification System (NAICS)”, “a NAICS database”, “to a model”, “from the model”, “applying a term frequency-inverse document frequency algorithm”, “training, using a tree-based gradient boosting algorithm, a set of binary classifiers”, “the binary classifiers”, “wherein training comprises: training each of the binary classifiers by:”, “for each of the binary classifiers”, “to a one-versus-rest model and the set of binary classifiers”, “on a user interface of a client device:”, “selectable markers”, “a geographic map”, “each marker”, “on the geographic map”, “one of the selectable markers”, “a detail panel to be displayed”, “displayed on the geographic map”, “the user interface to display”, “a computing system”, “a processing server”, “the processing server”, “a non-transitory computer readable storage medium, with a processor in communication with a memory through a bus, having data stored therein representing a software executable by a computer, the software comprising instructions that, when executed, cause the computer to perform:” – see claims 1, 8, 15 at best add the words “apply it” to the judicial exception and mere instructions to apply the judicial exception does not provide an inventive concept at Step 2B.

-The other additional element of: “collecting data…related to the one or more properties;” “causing the asset type to be displayed…in response to a user selecting a property of the one or more properties…, wherein the property is positioned…relative to other properties of the one or more properties…” were considered to be insignificant extra-solution activity in Step 2A, and thus re-evaluated in Step 2B to determine if it is more than well-understood, routine, conventional activity in the field.
+The other additional element of: “collecting data…having dissimilar data types and dissimilar data formats, the data related to the one or more properties;”, “causing to be displayed,…the one or more properties…positioned at a geographic location of the respective property relative to other properties…;”, “in response to a user selecting…identifying the determined asset type of the selected property alongside one or more property attributes of the selected property;” and “the properties…to be filterable by asset type, such that selection of a particular asset type from the set of asset types causes…only those properties having the particular asset type.” were considered to be insignificant extra-solution activity in Step 2A, and thus re-evaluated in Step 2B to determine if it is more than well-understood, routine, conventional activity in the field.
 The Symantec, TLI, OIP Techs, Versata Dev.
 Group court decisions cited in MPEP 2106.05(d)(II) indicate: “receiving or transmitting data over a network”, “storing and retrieving information in memory”, and “presenting offers and gathering statistics” are well-understood, routine, conventional activity.
-Thus, when viewing the additional elements individually and as a whole in combination with the judicial exception, the additional elements do not provide an inventive concept at Step 2B.
+Thus, when viewing these additional elements individually and as a whole in combination with the judicial exception, these additional elements do not provide an inventive concept at Step 2B.

 Response to Arguments